dogweather/forkful/content/uk/python/dates-and-times/comparing-two-dates.md

   \ the same.
 Programmers do this to track events, handle bookings, or set up\u2026"
 lastmod: '2024-03-13T22:44:48.604112-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates lets you see which is earlier or later, or if they're\
+summary: Comparing two dates lets you see which is earlier or later, or if they're the same.
-  \ the same.
-Programmers do this to track events, handle bookings, or set up\u2026"
 title: "\u041F\u043E\u0440\u0456\u0432\u043D\u044F\u043D\u043D\u044F \u0434\u0432\u043E\
   \u0445 \u0434\u0430\u0442"
 weight: 27